jprichardson/loudjet.com/articles/2013/03/gitpilot-postmortem.md

 We sent out another email to our list and submitted some more articles to social news sites.
 Very little response.

-People were importing their repos and adding some improvements to their `develope` list, but very little action was taken.
+People were importing their repos and adding some improvements to their `develop` list, but very little action was taken.
 No one invited users to join them.
 We built a seemless user invite system into Gitpilot.